mdarden/case_repo/inventory/ibmcloudEnablement/README.md

 ---

-You will need these pieces of information to install the starter collection:
+You will need to fill out the  following parameters to install the starter kit collection:

 | Parameter | Description | Value |
 |---|---|---|